Maryam-Nasseri/MoA-local/README.md

 4. Run the Python file `bot.py`

 ## Tutorial: Run MoA Locally
-Full explanation of the Mixture of Agents (MoA) system and paper and how to run MoA AI agents locally:
+For the detailed explanation of the Mixture of Agents (MoA) system and paper and how to run MoA AI agents locally watch this video:

 [![Watch the video](https://img.youtube.com/vi/4_iKxitIK90/maxresdefault.jpg)](https://youtu.be/4_iKxitIK90)